 Most teacher candidates are aware of the importance of the student teaching experience.
-They anticipate that it will be both a satisfying experience and that their classroom work will have prepared them for these experiences.
-The following items highlight many aspects of the student teaching experience.
-Cooperating teachers can assist teacher candidates in attending conscientiously to these matters, which will contribute to a successful student teaching term as well as enhancing the learning of the children in their care.
+They anticipate that it will be a satisfying experience for which their classroom work will have prepared them.
+Cooperating teachers can assist teacher candidates in attending conscientiously to the following aspects of the student teaching experience which will contribute to a successful student teaching term and enhance the learning of the children in their care.